tyroguru/BPFTrace-hol/kprobe.md

 1. Is `kprobeme` opening a new file descriptor every time?
 1. Is `kprobeme` leaking file descriptors?
 (HINT: use an associative map)

+After this excursion in to the kernel we're going back up into userland with [uprobes](uprobe.pdf).

 ---
 ## Further Reading